 The symptoms of farmer’s lung in acute attacks can last from 12 hours to 10 days.
 Symptoms include:

 For those farmers who are sensitive, repeated exposure to the allergic trigger can lead to more severe symptoms such as chronic cough with phlegm containing pus, shortness of breath, loss of appetite and weight loss.
 Lung scarring (fibrosis) can occur in the later stages of the disease which greatly impacts respiratory health and cause difficulty breathing.

 Farmer’s lung can be prevented by ensuring organic materials are kept dry and stored properly.
 Also keeping away from known allergens.
-Keep storage areas well ventilated and wear appropriate Australian Standard respiratory masks which seal the face properly.
+Keep storage areas well-ventilated and wear appropriate Australian Standard respiratory masks which seal the face properly and protect the lungs.
 If working in greenhouse environs ensuring adequate ventilation and appropriate breaks out of the environment.
 These actions will minimise the risk of inhaling the allergic trigger and prevent the condition developing or progressing.

 - Farmer’s lung is often caused by inhaling fungal spores or bacteria from mouldy hay, grains, compost.

 - Farmer’s lung can be slowed if it is identified early.
 So tell your doctor about any symptoms like breathing problems, chills and fevers.

 - Keep hay, grains and other organic materials dry as fungal spores can only grow in moist conditions.

 - Wear Personal Protective Equipment (PPE) if having to work at high risk sites.